AaronMelhaff/fluent-playground/README.md

 ## Add your components

-Add components to the components array in `App.js` to have a route and homepage link generated to your playground component.
+Add components to the components array in `App.tsx` to have a route and homepage link generated to your playground component.

 ## Available Scripts